 Bond has done his fair share of sh*t kicking throughout fifty-odd years on the big screen.
 And few would argue that he didn’t look damn good doing it, too.

-While legendary British shoemakers Church’s and John Lobb shod Bond for many a mission, Northampton-based Crockett & Jones are current costume designer Jany Tamime’s shoemakers of choice, with the label’s footwear having already cropped up in Skyfall and its current season Alex (a wholecut Oxford), Norwich (a Dainite rubber-soled Derby), Radnor (a Commando rubber-soled boot) and Camberley (a double monk-strap boot) styles all starring in Spectre.
+While legendary British shoemakers Church’s and John Lobb shod Bond for many a mission, Northampton-based Crockett & Jones have been the more recent shoemakers of choice, with the label’s footwear having cropped up in Skyfall and its current season Alex (a wholecut Oxford), Norwich (a Dainite rubber-soled Derby), Radnor (a Commando rubber-soled boot) and Camberley (a double monk-strap boot) styles all starring in Spectre.

-“All of the styles that have been provided for Bond are Goodyear-welted,” says Philippa Jones, Export Manager at Crockett & Jones.
+“All of the styles that have been provided for Bond are Goodyear-welted,” says Philippa Jones, export manager and fifth-generation family member at Crockett & Jones.
 “It’s a technique widely known to produce very comfortable and durable shoes – I suspect the latter being more important in this particular case.”

 Requiring over 200 operations spread out over an 8-10 week period, each pair of Crockett & Jones shoes and boots is testament to steely determination – a fitting choice of footwear for a man who, for the greater good, often finds himself sprinting on top of train carriages or, you know, tobogganing down the side of a mountain in a cello case.